Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Glutathione is the body's primary intracellular antioxidant.
 Supplementing it directly via the oral route seems logical.
 It runs into a fundamental biochemical obstacle: gastrointestinal peptidases (digestive enzymes) break down the tripeptide glutathione (composed of three amino acids: glycine, cysteine, and glutamic acid) before it reaches the bloodstream (PubMed).

-N-acetylcysteine (NAC), a direct precursor of glutathione, has superior oral bioavailability and a substantial human clinical literature.
+N-acetylcysteine (NAC), a direct precursor of glutathione, is absorbed by the oral route and has a substantial human clinical literature.
 This is a rational substitution: when the direct target is inaccessible, the precursor with a documented pathway is selected.

 Pterostilbene